AnRoar21/GameOfLife/README.md

-# GameOfLife Broken Version
+# Forest Fire

-This is released to the students of VR MSC as broken code example.
-Any one using this not in the university will be disappionted as its incomplete.
+This a coding assignment.
+I've corrected the broken code and added the additional features of crows in the trees who fly away as the trees catch light.
+There is an additional sound effect of the them cawing as they do so.